Tang Soo Do

 In contemporary context, many Korean martial arts entities continued to use Tang Soo Do to preserve the elements of Korean martial arts that evolved from the original nine kwans' karate roots and were lost in transition to taekwondo.
-The techniques of what is commonly known as Tang Soo Do combine elements of Shōtōkan, Subak, Taekkyon, and Kung Fu.
+The techniques of what is commonly known as Tang Soo Do combine elements of Okinawan Karate, Taijiquan, and Shaolin Long Fist.

 Etymology

-Tang Soo Do is half Chinese karate, having straight punches, and half Kung Fu, having circular blocks.
+Tang Soo Do is half Chinese karate, having straight punches, and half kung fu, having circular blocks.
 "Tang Soo Do" is the Korean pronunciation of the Hanja 唐手道 (pronounced Táng shǒu dào in Mandarin), and translates literally to "The Way of the Tang Hand."
 A distinct Taiwanese hybrid martial art, also called Tang Shou Dao, uses the same Chinese characters as Tang Soo Do but is slightly different from each other despite having some similarities due to incorporations from karate and southern Chinese kung fu.

 The same characters can be pronounced "karate-dō" in Japanese.
-In the early 1930s, approximately 55 years after Japan's annexation of Okinawa, Gichin Funakoshi in coordination with others changed the first character, 唐, which referred to the Chinese Tang dynasty, to 空, signifying "empty"; both characters can be pronounced "kara" in Japanese, though 唐 is more commonly rendered as "Tou".
-Funakoshi ostensibly wanted to avoid confusion with Chinese Kenpō.
+In the early 1930s, approximately 55 years after Japan's annexation of Okinawa, Gichin Funakoshi in coordination with others changed the first character, 唐, which referred to the Chinese Tang dynasty, to 空, signifying "empty"; both characters can be pronounced "kara" in Japanese, though 唐 is more commonly rendered in its on'yomi as "Tou".
+Funakoshi ostensibly wanted to avoid confusion with Chinese Kenpō, and emphasize the Japanese rather than Chinese identity of his martial art.
 Funakoshi claimed Okinawan karate could "now be considered a Japanese martial art" and found the China reference "inappropriate" and "in a sense degrading".
 The Mandarin pronunciation of 空手道 is kōng-shǒu-dào, and the Korean is /ko/.

 Outside of the Far East, the term "Tang Soo Do" has primarily become synonymous with the Korean martial art promoted by grandmaster Hwang Kee.

 History

 Bong is a weapon used in Tang Soo Do.
 This one is 160 cm long.

-Between 1944 and Korea's liberation from Japanese rule in 1945, the original schools or kwans of Tang Soo Do were founded in Korea by practitioners who studied Okinawan karate and had exposure to kung-fu. ("traditional Taekwondo") At the time, there were five kwans, of which only Chung Do Kwan of Won-kuk Lee and Moo Duk Kwan of Hwang Kee identified their martial arts as Tang Soo Do.
+Between 1944 and Korea's liberation from Japanese rule in 1945, the original schools or kwans of Tang Soo Do were founded in Korea by practitioners who studied Okinawan karate and had exposure to kung-fu.
+At the time, there were five kwans (schools) of Taekwondo, of which only Chung Do Kwan of Won-kuk Lee and Moo Duk Kwan of Hwang Kee identified their martial arts as Tang Soo Do.
 Shortly after the Korean War and in 1953, four more offshoot schools formed.
 Of these second-generation kwans, Choi Hong-hi and Nam Tae-hi's Oh Do Kwan and Lee Young-woo's Jung Do Kwan splintered from Chung Do Kwan style of Tang Soo Do.

 In 1960s, despite the Korean nationalist effort to combine kwans, some schools chose not to change their style and name to taekwondo during the effort led by Syngman Rhee to create a single organization.

-These kwons still flourish and other branches have since been developed.
+These kwans still flourish and other branches have since been developed.